 NAD+ injections have been in use for years as an agent to slow aging, improve cellular health, and target degenerate disease processes.
 It is a cofactor for many metabolic reactions, helping cells produce energy optimally (6).
 It is also a co-substrate used in multiple pathways that repair DNA damage (7).
 Mammalian fertility studies have looked mostly at murine and porcine models, but clinically, we have witnessed successful improvement in patients' IVF outcomes enough that we are excited to offer access to NAD+.
 In our almost two decades of supporting women trying to conceive, we have seen that nothing can drastically change egg quality for everyone.
 It is more common that multiple factors such as changing diet, incorporating regular acupuncture, using targeted customized supplements, herbs, appropriate medications and procedures like IVF, etc. combine to change outcomes and improve live birth rates (8).

-Dr. Rebecca Summers, MD, of Hummingrock Healing, administers NAD+ injections at Lily + Horn after an initial screening (which can be in-person or virtual).
+Dr. Nandini Yadav, MD, and Dr. Rebecca Summers, MD, administer NAD+ injections at Lily + Horn after an initial screening (which can be in-person or virtual).
+To learn more, contact us here.

 1 Michael J. Bertoldo, Dave R. Listijono, et.al., NAD+ Repletion Rescues Female Fertility during Reproductive Aging.
 Cell Rep. 2020 Feb 11; 30(6): 1670–1681.e7